Strategic Account Executive | Careers | Scale AI

 - Build value with all engagements to promote successful negotiations to close

-- Drive very high degrees of client satisfaction as witnessed through continued partnership and growth.
+- Drive high degrees of client satisfaction as witnessed through continued partnership and growth.

 - 5+ years of enterprise sales experience, and 8+ years of sales experience in complex environments